kiarashvosough1999/CocoAttributedStringBuilder/README.md

 ## Sample Projects

-I have provided one sample projects in the repository.
-To use it download the repo, Source files for these are in the `CocoAttributedStringBuilderExamples` directory in project navigator.
+I have provided one sample project in the repository.
+To use it clone the repo, Source files for these are in the `CocoAttributedStringBuilderExamples` directory in project navigator.
 Have fun!

 ## Usage